Easy (and delicious) raw chocolate recipe

 Why is raw chocolate good for my brain?

-As well as its antioxidant prowess, cacao also contains magnesium, which is important for energy production and can help with migraines; iron, which is essential for the transport of oxygen around the body; and zinc, which can help with spatial memory and attention.
+As well as its antioxidant prowess, cacao also contains magnesium, which is important for energy production; iron, which is essential for the transport of oxygen around the body; and zinc, which can help with spatial memory and attention.